This page is under development...

 Class showcase

-Creating, currating and critiquing a showcase of class work for internal or external use (Aurora College)
+Creating, curating and critiquing a showcase of class work for internal or external use (Aurora College)

 Placeholder image